peterhry/peterhrynkow.com/_drafts/component-api.md

 If customization is supported, to what degree should a component allow the consumer to override its appearance?
 Should a component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?
 Should a component allow any part of its template to be customized?

-How you answer these questions is likely to impact the design of your component APIs.

 #### Abstractness

 Is it better to have one component that does five things or five components that each do one thing?

 For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each support one provider.

 Engineers gravitate toward higher levels of abstractions because they reduce the amount of code repetition.
-But abstraction comes at a cost — especially if done incorrectly.
+But abstraction comes at a cost — especially if carried out incorrectly.

 TBC